craft-ai/sci/publications/2016-forgetting-methods-for-white-box-learning/README.md

 > Published in in _Trends in Practical Applications of Scalable Multi-Agent Systems, the PAAMS Collection_.
 >
-> Presented at _PAAMS 2016 : 14th International Conference on Practical Applications of Agents and Multiagent Systems in June 2016 in Seville, Spain.
+> Presented at _PAAMS 2016 : 14th International Conference on Practical Applications of Agents and Multiagent Systems in June 2016 in Seville, Spain_.
 >
 > [_DOI link_](https://doi.org/10.1007/978-3-319-40159-1_19)
 >